 |Basque Country .
 Spain|

-about 1 million inhabitants, Bilbao (Bilbo in Basque) is the largest
+about 1 million inhabitants, Bilbao (in Basque also Bilbo) is the largest

 metropolitan area in the Basque Country (Northern Spain) (including

-towns like Portugalete, Sestao, Algorta, Barakaldo).
+towns like Portugalete, Sestao, Getxo, Barakaldo).
 The metropolitan

-area spreads out along both sides of the river Nervión, suggesting
+area spreads out along both sides of the river Nervión and the

-The first line starts on an elevated structure at Bolueta (on top of EuskoTren's station), then immediately enters the tunnel through the city centre crossing the river Nervión twice in a tunnel (between Casco Viejo and Abando and between San Mamés and Deusto) and arrives at San Inazio (a three-track station - two separate tracks with a central platform for inbound line 1 and line 2 trains).
-After this station Line 1 comes up to the surface and runs along the former suburban line through industrial zones (serving Erandio in a tunnel station).
+Line 1 now starts at Etxebarri, then serves the elevated station at Bolueta (on top of EuskoTren's station), before entering the tunnel through the city centre and crossing the river Nervión twice in a tunnel (between Casco Viejo and Abando and between San Mamés and Deusto).
+At San Inazio (a three-track station - two separate tracks with a central platform for inbound line 1 and line 2 trains), the trunk route splits into two branches.
+Line 1 comes up to the surface and runs along the former suburban line through industrial zones (serving Erandio in a tunnel station).
 In Areeta (Las Arenas) the line goes underground again for 1 km and after that it runs mainly on an elevated structure through the nice residential area of Getxo (Algorta also in tunnel) to Bidezabal.
-After that the environment gets really rural and typically Basque with cows grazing on meadows next to the train.
-Eventually from Urduliz onwards, the line is single track and runs down to Plentzia by the sea through nice woodlands.
+North of Bidezabal, a short section was put underground in 2012 to eliminate the last level crossing on the old line.
+Beyond Bidezabal, the environment gets more rural.
+Eventually from Urduliz onwards, the line is single-track and runs down to Plentzia by the sea through nice woodlands.

 Construction work for Line 2 began in 1997.
-This line shares tracks with Line 1 between Basauri and San Inazio.
+This line shares tracks with Line 1 between Etxebarri and San Inazio.
 The first new 5.8 km stretch from San Inazio to Urbinaga opened on 13 April 2002.
-This line is almost totally underground.
-At Urbinaga, the only section on an elevated structure due to geographical reasons in the Galindo Valley, a transfer station to Renfe's Santurtzi and Muskiz service is planned.
+This line is almost totally underground, just at Urbinaga, an elevated structure was built across the Galindo Valley; at Urbinaga, a transfer station to Renfe's Santurtzi and Muskiz services was planned, but did not materialise.
+In various stages, Line 2 reached Basauri in 2011 and Kabiezes in mid-2014.

-Trains for the Bilbao Metro were made by CAF (a company situated in the Basque Country itself, which also produces metro trains for Barcelona and Madrid), and are equipped with air conditioning, acoustic and visual station announcement.
+Trains for the Bilbao Metro were made by CAF (a company located in the Basque Country), and are equipped with air conditioning, accoustic and visual station announcement.
 Cars are of the modern walk-through type.
 Although narrow gauge (1000 mm) is used, trains are still 2.8 m wide.

 Nov.
 1995 - Casco Viejo - Plentzia (26.4 km)

-Line 3 is under construction between San Antonio de Etxebarri and Matiko - 5.9 km with six stations: San Antonio, Otxarkoaga, Txurdinaga, Zurbaranbarri, Casco Viejo (L1/L2), Uribarri and Matiko).
+Line 3 is under construction between San Antonio de Etxebarri and Matiko - 5.9 km with seven stations: San Antonio/Etxebarri Norte, Otxarkoaga, Txurdinaga, Zurbaranbarri, Casco Viejo (L1/L2), Uribarri and Matiko.
 The section between Casco Viejo and Matiko was taken over from the former EuskoTren line (Casco Viejo - Deustu closed 10-05-2010), and is being rebuilt.
 At Matiko, it will provide interchange with EuskoTren's Airport Line which is currently being upgraded.
 More Info

 metrobilbao (Official Page)